htahboub/htahboub/_pages/about.md

 <img style="display: none; position: fixed;" id="howard" src="assets/img/howard.gif" height="600pt">
 Hi there!
 My name is Hamza and I am a data science major at Northeastern University's [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/).

 I am a Research Assistant in Professor [Huaizu Jiang](https://jianghz.me/)'s Visual Intelligence lab at Northeastern University.
+My main research focus thus far has been commonsense reasoning.
 Additionally, I have been a Teaching Assistant for the [Fundamentals of Computer Science](https://course.ccs.neu.edu/cs2500/) (CS 2500) course at Northeastern University.

-If you are interested in learning more about my work or have any interesting potential opportunities available, feel free to reach out!
+If you're curious about my work or have potential opportunities and collaborations in mind, feel free to reach out!

 <br>